 Practical checklist for audit firms with French CSRD engagements

-2. For Wave 1 clients that remain in scope, confirm the H2A practitioner registration is current.
+- For Wave 1 clients that remain in scope, confirm the H2A practitioner registration is current.
 Verify that the engagement team includes at least one member with documented ESRS training.
-The H2A’s CPD requirements for sustainability assurance are separate from the standard audit CPD.
+The H2A’s CPD requirements for sustainability assurance are separate from the standard FS audit CPD, and inspectors will check.

 Common mistakes in French CSRD assurance engagements

-• Applying generic ISAE 3000 procedures without the H2A overlay: The H2A expects practitioners to follow its October 2024 guidelines, which include requirements on double materiality verification and CSE consultation that go beyond the base ISAE 3000 framework.
-The H2A has indicated it will inspect compliance with these guidelines.
+- Applying generic ISAE 3000 procedures without incorporating the H2A’s specific guidelines.
+The H2A expects practitioners to follow its October 2024 guidelines, which include requirements on double materiality verification and CSE consultation that go beyond the base ISAE 3000 framework.
+Treating sustainability assurance as a tick box exercise by repurposing your existing FS audit programme will not survive H2A inspection.

-• Failing to reassess entity scope after Omnibus I: The AMF drew attention in its October 2025 recommendations to the interaction between Stop-the-Clock and the Omnibus I scope changes.
+- Failing to reassess the entity’s scope after Omnibus I. The AMF drew attention in its October 2025 recommendations to the interaction between Stop-the-Clock and the Omnibus I scope changes.
 An entity that was in Wave 2 under the original thresholds may never be required to report if it falls below the 1,000 employees / €450M turnover line.
 Not documenting this reassessment is a file quality issue.

-• Treating the sustainability report as a standalone document: Under the French transposition, sustainability information must be published within a dedicated section of the rapport de gestion in xHTML format.
+- Treating the sustainability report as a standalone document rather than a section of the management report.
+Under the French transposition, sustainability information must be published within a dedicated section of the rapport de gestion in xHTML format.
 A separate PDF or website publication does not satisfy the legal requirement.

 Put audit concepts into practice with these free tools: